-- Project collaborators, itemised by collaborator (name, organisation, country) - Describe the collaborators' project-relevant key merits and provide justifications for choosing them in section 3.2 of the research plan. - If necessary, append a letter of commitment.
-See the guidelines on the letter of commitment.
+- Project collaborators, itemised by collaborator (name, organisation, country) - Describe the collaborators' project-relevant merits and the justifications for choosing them in section 3.2 of the research plan. - We recommend that applicants append a letter of collaboration to the application.
+Read more about the letter.